Agent News by The Agent Times

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations indicate readOnly, idempotent, and non-destructive.
-The description adds that it uses TAT trusted corpus and answer standard, providing context beyond annotations.
-No contradictions.
+Annotations already indicate readOnly, openWorld, idempotent, non-destructive.
+The description adds that it uses a trusted corpus, events, and answer standard, and clarifies it is not a safety checker.
+This provides useful behavioral context beyond the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.